thib-s/orthogonium/GOVERNANCE.md

 # GOVERNANCE

-`lipdp` is developped as part of the Artificial and Natural Intelligence Toulouse Institute (DEEL/ANITI) program.
+`orthogonium` is developped as part of the Artificial and Natural Intelligence Toulouse Institute (DEEL/ANITI) program.

 DEEL/ANITI is this repository owner and the write rights manager.